 Cisterna Bio

 Cisterna successfully completes Phase I NSF study

-Cisterna Biologics has successfully completed its NSF SBIR Phase I project, demonstrating for the first time that yeast-engineered mRNA can be selectively purified and drive protein expression in human cells, laying the groundwork for a more scalable, cost-efficient approach to non-immunogenic mRNA manufacturing.
+Cisterna Biologics has successfully completed an NSF SBIR Phase I project, demonstrating for the first time that yeast-engineered mRNA can be selectively purified and can drive protein expression in human cells, laying the groundwork for a scalable and cost-effective approach to non-immunogenic mRNA manufacturing.

+Cisterna Bio